 Then came 1891—for the nascent community an even bigger year than 1876.
 The southern Methodist Episcopal Church announced plans to build a college.
 The college would be built on an “eminence 75 feet above Fort Worth”—the moral high ground—and two miles from the temptations of Hell’s Half Acre.

-On April 20, 1891 the Gazette announced that a local land syndicate had donated twenty-five acres for a college campus and hundreds of acres for home development; the college would be connected with the city by an electric streetcar line.
+On April 20, 1891 the Fort Worth Gazette announced that a local land syndicate had donated twenty-five acres for a college campus and hundreds of acres for home development; the college would be connected with the city of Fort Worth by an electric streetcar line.
 The new college, to be known as “Polytechnic College,” would open in September.

 The next day the Gazette reported that Methodist officials were inspecting plans submitted by architects.
 Clip is from the April 21 Gazette.

-Folks didn’t hem and haw back then.
-Plans were announced in April, and in September the college opened.
+Folks didn’t hem and haw in days of yore.
+Plans for the college were announced in April, and quicker than you can say “feasibility study,” in September the college opened.
 The Gazette on September 15 reported that Polytechnic College had opened the previous day.